 On November 7, 2017, Kansas City, Missouri residents voted in favor of building a new single terminal at KCI, with 75% saying yes to the project.
-The plan calls for constructing the new terminal at the site of the closed Terminal A, with the new terminal opening by the end of 2022.
+The plan calls for constructing the new terminal at the site of the closed Terminal A, with the new terminal opening by early 2023.
 The financing is provided by the development team, Edgemoor, and will be paid back solely by the airlines and through revenues generated at KCI Airport.
 The City will continue to own and operate the airport.

 Will Kansas City taxpayers have to pay to finance the new terminal?
 No. All financing will be paid back by the airlines and revenue generated at the airport such as parking and concessions.
 The airlines are ready to pay more to lease their gates for a new single terminal that better serves their needs.